ABOUT OCEAN BRIDGE

 Education and Experience

-Experience working with Indigenous communities and organizations an asset;
+Experience working with Indigenous communities an asset;

 Bilingual (French and English) candidates preferred, additional languages an asset;

-Strong commitment to ocean conservation, the environment, and education;
+Strong commitment to the environment and education;

 Active demonstration of Ocean Wise Conservation Association’s values and mission;